 The trail system leaves from the trailhead and provides a few different options for smaller loops.
 The trail also continues up toward the Castle Rock formation, which is actually on private property.
 There are public access routes on this private property, but users need to note and respect specific rules at the property boundary.

-For a map of the trail system on Castle Rock Natural Area, click here.
+For more details on the Castle Rock trails, click here.